Keyboard Shortcuts

 - move between spreads without breaking flow

-- learn which shortcuts are global and which ones depend on focus
+- learn which shortcuts are global and which depend on the active part of the editor

 Registry Source Of Truth

-If a shortcut feels missing in the live product, that is a real issue now.
+If a shortcut feels missing in the live product, that is a real issue.
 This page and the runtime help modal read from the same shared shortcut registry.